Delfayne/ThaumicEnergistics/README.md

 Preface
 ---
 This is a fork to try and improve the usability of Thaumic Energistics.
 This is currently being updated to help current players during Divine Journey 2.
+Now also used by FTB Interactions 2.12+.

 Some warnings
 * I know development, but I don't know Minecraft modding.
 I've not done this before.
 I might break